fvandonkelaar/Fvandonkelaar.github.io/_pages/outreach.md

     <div class="topic">
       <img src="https://github.com/user-attachments/assets/dff52865-d5f4-4b6f-9bd8-f6a43f38c401" alt="Astronomy" />
       <h2>Astronomy Outreach</h2>
       <p>I've shared my journey to becoming an astronomer at alumni events and am always looking for new ways to inspire curiosity in young and old alike.
-I'd be delighted to speak at your next event or join your podcast—<a href="mailto:floor.vandonkelaar@uzh.ch" target="_blank" style="text-decoration: none; color: #97a2cf;">feel free to reach out</a>
+I'd be delighted to speak at your next event or join your podcast—<a href="mailto:fv294@cam.ac.uk" target="_blank" style="text-decoration: none; color: #97a2cf;">feel free to reach out</a>
 !</p>
     </div>
     <div class="topic">